EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: EarthquakeNPP Datasets

 The EarthquakeNPP datasets (Figure \ref{fig:eqNPP_locs}) encompass earthquake records, including timestamps, geographical coordinates, and magnitudes, documented within California from 1971 to 2021.
 California, with its dense network and high seismic hazard, has been extensively studied, demonstrating the utility of forecasting algorithms \citep{gerstenberger2004real,field2007overview,field2021improvements}.
 It encompasses the San Andreas fault plate boundary system \citep{zoback1987new} and includes modern high-resolution catalogs with numerous small magnitude earthquakes, offering potential for new, more expressive models.

+A central challenge when working with earthquake catalogs is data missingness, referred to in seismology as catalog incompleteness \citep{mignan2012theme}.
+Earthquakes are assumed to be only fully detected above a time- and region-dependent completeness magnitude $M_c$, which reflects limitations of the seismic network and changes in detection capability over time.
+Ignoring this incompleteness can introduce substantial bias into both model fitting and evaluation \citep{sornette2005apparent}, particularly for methods that rely on smaller magnitude events.

+All EarthquakeNPP datasets are constructed from publicly available raw catalogs provided by their respective data centres.
+To enable a consistent and realistic retrospective forecasting experiment, the raw data is preprocessed by restricting each dataset to a target spatial region, truncating events above a dataset-specific magnitude threshold $M_{\text{cut}} \geq M_c$ \citep[e.g.,][]{mignan2011bayesian,mignan2012theme} and removing duplicate locations.

-Notebooks to access and preprocess these public datasets along with the associated benchmarking experiment are publicly accessible at \url{https://github.com/ss15859/EarthquakeNPP/tree/main}, accompanied by more detailed documentation for each dataset.
-A summary of how earthquake datasets are generated, along with the associated challenges of using earthquake catalog data can be found in Appendix \ref{sec:cat_gen}.
-Table \ref{tab:datasets} provides a short summary of each EarthquakeNPP dataset.
+Notebooks to access and preprocess the datasets, along with the associated benchmarking experiments, are publicly available at \url{https://github.com/ss15859/EarthquakeNPP}, accompanied by detailed dataset documentation.
+A more in-depth discussion of earthquake catalog generation, completeness, and preprocessing choices is provided in Appendix \ref{sec:cat_gen}.
+Table \ref{tab:datasets} summarises the key characteristics of each EarthquakeNPP dataset.